Powerball Ticket Sold In Florida Hits $238 Million Jackpot

 Before Saturday night, the jackpot was last won on January 30.

+Saturday’s drawing also produced one $150,000 Florida winner and two $50,000 Florida winners from tickets matching 4 of 5 white ball numbers and the Powerball number.
+The $150,000 winning ticket was purchased at Circle K in Macclenny.
+The two $50,000 winning tickets were purchased at a Publix in Boca Raton and Central Avenue Express in Sarasota.

 Powerball is a lottery game where a player chooses five numbers from a set of 69 white balls and one number from 26 red Powerballs.
-For an additional cost, players can add Power Play to their ticket, which can multiply non-jackpot prizes.READ MORE: Why Are There No Houses To Buy?
+For an additional cost, players can add Power Play to their ticket, which can multiply non-jackpot prizes.READ MORE: Miami Man Aliex Santiesteban Charged In Abduction, Sexual Assault, Shooting Of 12-Year-old Boy

 A person has a 1 in 24.9 chance of winning regardless of the cash prize amount, according to Powerball’s website.